Binaris00/Fabric_Potions/effect_list.md

 Increases your armor.

 ## Diamond skin
-Increases your armor toughness
+Increases your armor toughness.

 ## Magic shielding
 Protects you from magic damage (which is normally unblockable)

-## Solid core
+## Solid body
 Gives you knockback resistance.

 ## Corrosion
-Damages your armor and held item
+Damages your armor and held item.

 ## Repairing
 Repairs your armor and held item.